-The University of Nebraska at Kearney, in compliance with Clery Act - 20 USC 1092, will notify the campus community of Clery-specified crimes reported to UNKPD occurring in Clery geographic areas that represent a serious or continuing threat to students, employees and members of the Community by providing Timely Warnings.
+The University of Nebraska at Kearney, in compliance with Clery Act - 20 USC 1092, will issue timely warnings to the campus community for all Clery-specified crimes reported to CSAs and ultimately UNKPD occurring in Clery geographic areas.
+These warnings are issued to identify that there is a serious or continuing threat to students, employees, and members of the Community.